 History of Telehealth Grant Funding

 In December of 2018, the Agriculture Improvement Act of 2018, more commonly known as the Farm Bill, was signed into law.
 While the Farm Bill is arguably the largest example of the Federal government’s commitment to increase funding for telemedicine programs, several smaller programs also expanded their funding.
-The increase in grant funding comes as industry experts point to a need for telehealth expansion in rural areas to combat the opioid crisis, to tackle the growing physician shortage in rural areas, and to improve services for mental health treatment.
+The increase in grant funding comes as industry experts point to a need to expand telehealth in rural areas to combat the opioid crisis, to tackle the growing physician shortage in rural communities, and to improve services for mental health treatment.

 The Farm Bill of 2018 has approved increased funding for The Distance Learning and Telemedicine (DLT) Program through fiscal year 2023.
 The DLT Program was created under the Farm Bill of 1996 and placed under the jurisdiction of the United States Department of Agriculture (USDA).
 Since 1996, DLT programs have served as the largest federal provider of telemedicine-related grants.